callelito/DEMO_Jenkins_PlatformIO/README.md

 ### Pipeline Overview

 ![Pipeline Overview](images/pipeline-overview.png)
-So this picture shows the overall pipeline we will be using.
+This picture shows the overall pipeline we will be using.

 1. First Some Action trigger a GitHub webhook
 2. Jenkins Receives Webhook and starts the pipeline